nipil/web-rsync/doc/design/crypto.md

 ### Encryption

-The ciphertext of the payload is computed by applying the AES256 function to `PAYLOAD` using `CRYPT_KEY` :
+The ciphertext of the payload is computed by applying the ENCRYPT function to `PAYLOAD` using `CRYPT_KEY` :

     ENCRYPTED_PAYLOAD = ENCRYPT(data=PAYLOAD, key=CRYPT_KEY)

 ### Decryption

-The cleartexxt of the encrypted payload is computed by applying the AES256 function to `ENCRYPTED_PAYLOAD` using `CRYPT_KEY` :
+The cleartexxt of the encrypted payload is computed by applying the DECRYPT function to `ENCRYPTED_PAYLOAD` using `CRYPT_KEY` :

     PAYLOAD = DECRYPT(data=ENCRYPTED_PAYLOAD, key=CRYPT_KEY)

 ## Cryptographic tasks

-Each of these operations are to be done on both sides, so that the client authenticates and validates the server, and vice-versa.
+Each of these operations are to be done on both sides, so that

+- the client authenticates and validates the server
+- the server authenticates and validates the client

 Upon sending anything, do the following operations :